Anton Cermak: Mayor of Chicago (1931–1933)

-Cermak's mayoral victory came in the wake of the Great Depression, the deep resentment many Chicagoans had of Prohibition, and the increasing violence resulting from organized crime's control of Chicago—typified by the St. Valentine's Day Massacre.
+Cermak won election as mayor of Chicago in 1931.
+His mayoral victory came in the wake of the Great Depression, the deep resentment many Chicagoans had of Prohibition, and the increasing violence resulting from organized crime's control of Chicago—typified by the St. Valentine's Day Massacre.

 The many ethnic groups, such as Czechs, Poles, Ukrainians, Jews, Italians, and African Americans, who began to settle in Chicago in the early 1900s were mostly detached from the political system, due in part to a lack of organization, which led to underrepresentation in the City Council.
-As an immigrant himself, Cermak recognized Chicago’s relatively new immigrants as a significant population of disenfranchised voters, which had the potential to be a large power base for Cermak and his local Democratic organization.
+As an immigrant himself, Cermak recognized Chicago's relatively new immigrants as a significant population of disenfranchised voters, which had the potential to be a large power base for Cermak and his local Democratic organization.

 Before Cermak, the Democratic party in Cook County was run by Irish Americans.
 The Irish first became successful in politics since they spoke English, and because, coming from an island on the edge of Europe, they had few ancestral enemies.
-As the old saying went: “A Lithuanian won’t vote for a Pole, and a Pole won’t vote for a Lithuanian.
+As the old saying went: "A Lithuanian won’t vote for a Pole, and a Pole won’t vote for a Lithuanian.
 A German won’t vote for either of them.
-But all three will vote for a turkey—an Irishman.”
+But all three will vote for a turkey—an Irishman."
 As Cermak climbed the local political ladder, the resentment of the party leadership grew.
 When the bosses rejected his bid to become the mayoral candidate, Cermak swore revenge.
-He formed his political army from the non-Irish elements, and even persuaded the black politician, William L. Dawson, to switch from the Republican to the Democratic Party.
+He formed his political army from the non-Irish elements.

-Dawson later became a U.S. Representative (from the 1st District), and soon the most powerful black politician in Illinois.
-Cermak’s political and organizational skills helped create one of the most influential political organizations of his day.
-With support from Franklin D. Roosevelt on the national level, Cermak gradually wooed members of Chicago’s growing black community into the Democratic fold.
+Cermak's political and organizational skills helped create one of the most influential political organizations of his day.
+With support from Franklin D. Roosevelt on the national level, Cermak gradually wooed members of Chicago's growing black community into the Democratic fold.
 Walter Wright, the superintendent of parks and aviation for the city of Chicago, aided Cermak in stepping into office.

-When Cermak challenged the incumbent, William “Big Bill” Hale Thompson, in the 1931 mayor's race, Thompson, who represented Chicago's existing Irish-dominated power structure, responded with an ethnic slur filled ditty that ridiculed his teamster past (pushing a pushcart):
+When Cermak challenged the incumbent, William Hale "Big Bill" Thompson, in the 1931 mayor's race, Thompson, who represented Chicago's existing Irish-dominated power structure, responded with an ethnic slur–filled ditty that ridiculed his teamster past (pushing a pushcart):